What we offer to event organisers and performers

-Then click on the SIGN UP link in the footer of the page.
-Once signed up, make sure you SIGN IN and you will then be able to complete the EVENT SUBMISSION form to submit your event(s).
+If you have not signed up, then firstly click on the SIGN UP link at the top of the page.
+Once signed up, make sure you SIGN IN and then click on EVENT SUBMISSION in the footer of the page to submit your event(s).

 Notes on submitting your event